 Chris’ extensive technical background in telecommunications and Business Management degree from Regis University enables him to meet both technical and business needs of Denver.
 Chris is also a veteran of the United States Marine Corps and volunteers at local charity organizations.

-Laura Dunwoody is a director and leads the 311 contact center.
+Laura Dunwoody is a director and leads the 311 City Service Center.
 She partners with IT and marketing to develop and execute both short and long term initiatives to improve the services provided to the residents of Denver.
-Laura wants to bridge the gap between customer service and tech support, break out from the silos, and partner with the marketing team to promote and communicate our services.
-Laura wants to leverage 311’s realignment with Denver Marketing and Media Services, as well as develop the agencies relationship with other city agencies.
+Laura is bridging the gap between customer service and tech support, breaking down siloed services, and partners with the marketing team to promote other city services.
+Laura leverages existing partnerships while developing close relationships with other resident-impacting city agencies to maximize experience delivery.

 Laura is originally from New York and started her career on Wall St. in the Brokerage industry.